-You must also write a small overview of your case setup, that is, turbulence model used, mesh used, boundary conditions, discretization schemes, solution method, average and maximum $y^+$ , mass flow balance, and so on.
-You can also add a few sections and cut-plane images showing the contours of velocity, pressure, turbulent kinetic energy, and so on.
+You must also write a small overview of your case setup, that is, turbulence model used, mesh used, boundary conditions, discretization schemes, solution method, average and maximum $y^+$ , and so on.
+You can also add a few images showing the contours of velocity, pressure, turbulent kinetic energy, eddy viscosity, and so on.